LemoFoundationLtd/lemo-core-sdk/README.md

 <a name="submodule-chain-getDeputyNodeList"></a>
 #### lemo.getDeputyNodeList
 ```
-lemo.getDeputyNodeList()
+lemo.getDeputyNodeList(onlyBlockSigner)
 ```
 Get information of current deputy nodes
-If true it returns deputy node information of who can currently sign blocks, false returns who has become deputy node from candidate in current stable state.

 ##### Parameters
-1. `boolean` - （Optional.）Whether to return only block signers.
+1. `boolean` - (Optional) If true it returns deputy node information of who can currently sign blocks, false returns who has become deputy node from candidate in current stable state.

 ##### Returns
 `Promise` - Call `then` method to get the information list of current deputy nodes